solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

     ![Alt text](media/02_bedrooms_json_query.png)

-There are many other types of functions and operators in PostgreSQL that you can utilize when working with JSON data.
-You can reference the latest information for PG16 in the [9.16.
+There are many other types of functions and operators in PostgreSQL available when working with JSON data.
+Reference the latest information for PG16 in the [9.16.
 JSON Functions and Operators](https://www.postgresql.org/docs/16/functions-json.html) documentation.

 ### Task 3: Creating Indexes